-'In terms of our vison and mission, we have always considered consistently empowering and embedding community.
-A lot of that is around having a great a team on site that is able to look at workplace health, safety and training for employees, being able to look at the perspective of the individual as not everyone learns same way.'
-Amy Brooks, Non-Executive Director WPC Impactful partnerships Partnerships also play an important role for WPC, enabling them to create greater opportunities for their employees and the broader Woorabinda community.
-For example, in 2019, WPC partnered with the QLD Department of Agriculture and Fisheries (DAF), working with officers to develop-high end beef products.
-The partnership facilitated training opportunities for WPC staff in cattle nutrition, reproduction, and health PPC managers to develop a business plan for scaling high-end products.
+"... a lot of that is around having a great a team on site that is able to look at workplace health, safety and training for employees, being able to look at the perspective of the individual as not everyone learns same way." - Amy Brooks, Non-Executive Director WPC Impactful partnerships Partnerships also play an important role for WPC, enabling them to create greater opportunities for their employees and the broader Woorabinda community.
+For example, in 2019, WPC partnered with the QLD Department of Agriculture and Fisheries (QDAF), working with officers to develop highend beef products.
+The partnership facilitated training opportunities for WPC staff in cattle nutrition, reproduction and health and QDAF agricultural economists worked with WPC managers to develop a business plan for scaling high-end products.
 WPC was also heavily involved in the Woorabinda Healthy Country Plan which codesigned a pathway for First Nations-led employment, enterprise and healing of country.
-60 The project involved collaboration between Indigenous Australians, Greening Australia and BHP/BMA to heal Country in The Great Barrier Reef catchment as part of the Queensland Indigenous Land Conversation project (QILCP).
-59 The Queensland Cabinet and Ministerial Directory, DAF helping to grow Indigenous beef industry, 2019 60 Greening Australia, Healing Country in Woorabinda, 2022 The Woorabinda Project Reference Group included representatives from WPC and provided resource consulting services.
+61 The project involved collaboration between Indigenous Australians, Greening Australia and BHP/BMA to heal Country in the Great Barrier Reef catchment as part of the Queensland Indigenous Land Conversation project (QILCP).
+60 The Queensland Cabinet and Ministerial Directory, DAF helping to grow Indigenous beef industry, 2019 61 Greening Australia, Healing Country in Woorabinda, 2022 The Woorabinda Project Reference Group included representatives from WPC and provided resource consulting services.
 WPC were also involved in assessing and developing land management plans to support the project.
 Looking to the future WPC plays a pivotal role in enabling Indigenous people in the local Woorabinda community to pursue a career in agriculture and attaining new skills.
 The company is also looking to further engage women and youth, emphasising the importance of early industry exposure and positive role models.
 Ultimately, placing social impact, empowerment, community engagement and culture at the core of operations has been key to WPC's success and workforce growth.
 This has enabled the creation of career pathways in agriculture for the local community that are accessible, focused on capacity building and geared towards long-term employment outcomes.